mrbrahman/ml/README.md

     └── photo2.jpg
 ```

-This approach had limitations as InsightFace often failed to detect faces in small thumbnail images, while successfully detecting the same faces in full-resolution photos.
+... this approach had limitations as InsightFace often failed to detect faces in small thumbnail images, while successfully detecting the same faces in full-resolution photos.

 **Current Training Approach:**
 Training now occurs automatically through the `/analyze` and `/faces/recognize` endpoints when `xmp_faces` or `xmp_regions` metadata is provided.
 This allows the system to learn from full-resolution images with labeled face regions.